SushiSquad7461/alembic/accomplishments.md

 ### Offseason 2019

-In this season, we had X robot and Y accomplishments.
+In this season, we had X robot and Y accomplishments..

 ### Build season 2019